doodlesbykumbi/conjur-in-go/README.md

 you're good to Go :_)

 Currently supports
-+ authn, authz, secret retrieval
++ authn, authz, secret write + secret retrieval

 Like Conjur in Ruby, this server uses the datakey to decrypt/encrypt all the things (secrets, tokenSigningPrivateKey etc.) from and to the database.